wecodemore/wpstarter/docs/06-A-Commented-Sample-Composer-Json.md

 - packages of type `"wordpress-theme"` in the folder `./public/wp-content/themes/{$name}/`
 - packages of type `"wordpress-dropin"` in the folder `./public/wp-content/{$name}/`

-It worth noting that while this setup works for plugins and themes, which are recognized by WordPress in subfolders of  `wp-content/plugins` and `wp-content/themes` respectively, it does **not** work out of the box for MU plugins and dropins: MU plugins needs to be *directly* inside  `wp-content/mu-plugins` (no subfolders) and dropins needs to be  *directly* inside `wp-content`.
+It worth noting that while this setup works for plugins and themes, which are recognized by WordPress in subfolders of  `wp-content/plugins` and `wp-content/themes` respectively, it does **not** work out of the box for MU plugins and dropins: MU plugins needs to be *directly* inside `wp-content/mu-plugins/` (no subfolders) and dropins needs to be  *directly* inside `wp-content/`.

 WP Starter handles this issue for us.
 The `MuLoaderStep` takes care of creating a "loader" MU plugin responsible to load MU plugins that Composer placed in subfolders of `wp-content/mu-plugins`, and the `DropinsStep` takes care of moving the dropin files Composer placed in subfolders of `wp-content` directly into `wp-content`.